|03-03-2011, 11:52 AM||#11|

 criag wetstein gunsmith,

-is there anyway to lighten the trigger pull on a cobra derringer
+how to lighten trigger pull on cobra derringer

 Click on a term to search for related topics.

 |Thread||Thread Starter||Forum||Replies||Last Post|

 |Auto Shop Combat Commander Value||DaMaj||Colt Pistols||0||05-24-2006 10:20 AM|